BensonRen/idlm_Ben/Pytorch/README.md

 2. Forward training tested
 3. Bug Fixed for storing the parameters.txt file

+## 2019.11.23

+Function completed:
+1. Forward inference module

 ## To dos:

 1. Add the bounday loss module
-2. Add the forward inference module
-3. Train on GPU environment for forward model
+2. Train on GPU environment for forward model